FreeFrame/FFGL/FFGL-SDK/Readme.txt

 SDK Contents
 ------------

+Specification.html
+  Official FreeFrameGL specification document

 Binaries/

   OSX/
     Sample host and plugin files ready to run on OSX

   Win32/
+    Sample host and plugin files (from C/C++ source) ready to run on Windows

+  Win32/DelphiHost
-    Sample host and plugin files ready to run on Windows
+    Sample host and plugin files (from Delphi source) ready to run on Windows

 Include/

   FreeFrame.h
     Slightly modified FreeFrame.h to compile nicely on Win & Mac (no FFGL info in here)